What we do

 “Improving alignment of IT with the business” has been rephrased on SIM’s study for nearly forty years.
 In other words, IT needs to understand the business objectives and how profit margins are created across business units.
 The question is to what degree is technology integrated within your business.
 Technology departments with their own structure and “chiefs” that aren’t fully immersed in every business unit may indicate a lack of technology integration.
 Maya Leibman, CIO at American Airlines Group Inc., summarized a CIO’s view of technology alignment best when she said, “Seriously, what are we here for if not to ensure we’re laying the technical foundation that enables our business to fulfill its mission?”

-Considering the increase of both digital transactions and instances of security breaches, of course security and privacy make the top five list for 2016.
+Considering the increase of both digital transactions and instances of security breaches, of course security and privacy make the top five list.
 In fact, nearly a third of all respondents to the SIM study indicated that security and privacy are the top management concern for the coming year.

 Close collaboration between the technology team and the rest of the business is vital to help the CIO create a risk-benefit analysis and develop a shared responsibility with the rest of the organization.
 "It's all about perception.
 A board can relate to fire, and its deadly effects, but they have great difficulty relating to hackers or disgruntled employees taking down their business at the flick of a switch,” says Tim Holman, CEO of 2-sec, a digital security consulting agency.